Skip to main content

 1. The Install Command

-• A KinD Kubernetes cluster is created, where the OpenChoreo IDP and its dependencies are installed using Helm charts.
+• Installs the OpenChoreo IDP and dependencies using Helm charts.

 • Organization